 Supplemental to the education students receive during their clinical education at the hospitals, web-based study and preparation materials are available free of charge via the internet, AUA Library, or Blackboard, including: UpToDate, APGO, AQUIFER, as well as Kaplan High Yield Videos and Kaplan Online CK Prep, including access to the Kaplan Q-bank (please refer to the section resources for detailed information).
-In addition, clinical ED offers individual and group support including the "Tips of the Week" and "Question Partners."
+In addition, Clinical EED offers individual and small group support including, 1:1 tutoring, Peer Success Mentoring and the Question Partners Prep Series.